Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 #### Organization ID and team

-To locate the organization id, select **Organization** from the drop down menu under your user.
+To locate the organization id, select **Organization** from the user menu.

 ![Environment creation](/Images/agents/org-img1.PNG)